Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

 - _bin_: this contains the Jai compiler executables (jai.exe for Windows, jai-linux for Linux, see $ 4.1-4.4) and the LLVM linker lld (see section § 4.5).
 - *how_to*: this contains some examples with explanatory comments.
 - _examples_: this contains some more advanced example programs.
-- _modules_: this contains Jai’s standard library, we'll discuss this in more detail here: ??
+- _modules_: this contains Jai’s standard library, we'll discuss this in the rest of the book, in particular in § 6B, 19, 27, 31-34.
-We'll discuss the purpose of _editor_support_ and _redist_ later (see ?? and § 2.2.4).
+We'll discuss the purpose of _editor_support_  (see § 20.5 for natvis) and _redist_ later (see 2.2.4).

 ## 2.2 Setting up the Jai compiler